LukasGP/Thermometer/README.txt

 If a change in temperature results in a threshold being reached that threshold can be found in the List<Threshold> NewlyReachedThresholds object in the Thermometer class.

+Example:
+If you would like to see a working UI that's been added onto the Thermometer class please see the "Published" folder.
+The setup inside published should install a working copy of the Thermometer.
+Note: You will likely need to be on windows or using an emulator to install these files.